 It simply isn't possible to be bored in Mufindi!
-The wonderfully warm and welcoming hosts will enroll you from the start in horse-riding, fishing, tennis, croquet, cycling and much much more.
+The wonderfully warm and welcoming hosts will enrol you from the start in horse-riding, fishing, tennis, croquet, cycling and much much more.

 We have up to 15 horses stabled at our farm, roaming freely around the valley during the day.
 For riding, we have good quality and plentiful tack, and renew our helmets and padding regularly.
 Our guides are hugely experienced with an infectious charm, and will take you, depending on your riding experience, on any number of different trails through the mountains and valleys.
 Complete novices are very welcome!